AndrewAsquith/andrewasquith-ca/src/site/posts/2015-12-20-alight-at-night.md

 There is also a train ride that can be had as part of your price of admission, which departs every half hour for a short ride around the grounds providing an alternative view of all the lights.

-Admission is in line with what regular admission to Upper Canada Village costs, although slightly reduced, with a family of four being approximately $50, although children 4 and under are free.
-For more information, see the [website](https://www.uppercanadavillage.com/events/alight-at-night/ "Alight at Night webpage")
+Admission is in line with what regular admission to Upper Canada Village costs, although slightly reduced.
+A family of four will cost approximately $50, but children 4 and under are free.
+For more information about the event, or to get tickets, visit the [website](https://www.uppercanadavillage.com/events/alight-at-night/ "Alight at Night webpage").